 - Acting in disputed will claims.

 - Acting in claims when reasonable financial provision has not been made for a family member or dependent.
-Such claims are made under a 1975 act of parliament known as The Inheritance (Provision for Family and Dependents) Act.
+Such claims are made under a 1975 act of parliament known as The Inheritance (Provision for Family and Dependants) Act.

 - Actions to require personal representatives give a proper account of how they have administered an estate or, if circumstances justify it, have them removed as personal representatives.